edolea/fft-18/README.md

-# FFT High Performance Computing Project
+# High-Performance Parallel FFT with CUDA and MPI

 This project provides a high-performance implementation of the Fast Fourier Transform (FFT) with support for CPU, GPU (CUDA), and MPI-based parallelism.
 It also includes an image-processing pipeline that applies FFT to images.